MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-idn-invoicing.md

 ## Process electronic invoices in Finance

-When issued invoices or imported vendor invoices are processing Finance through Electronic invoicing, you can complete the following tasks:
+When issued invoices or imported vendor invoices are processing through Electronic invoicing, you can complete the following tasks:

 - Submit or export issued invoices, and import vendor invoices.
 - View the electronic document submission and receipt logs.